David Figlio

-David Nicholas Figlio (born October 14, 1970) is the Provost of the University of Rochester in Rochester, New York.
+David Nicholas Figlio (born October 14, 1970) is the Gordon Fyfe Professor of Economics at the University of Rochester in Rochester, New York.
 He is an American economist who formerly served as the Dean of the School of Education and Social Policy at Northwestern University.
 He also served as the Orrington Lunt Professor of Education and Social Policy and is the former director of Northwestern's Institute for Policy Research.

-He is known for studying school accountability and school choice, as well as the relationship between children's names and their later educational outcomes.
-He is the editor-in-chief of the Journal of Human Resources.
+He is known for studying school accountability and school choice, immigrants in schools, economics of the family, the relationship between early health and later life outcomes, and topics in higher education.
+He also has studied the relationship between children's names and their later educational outcomes.
+He served as editor-in-chief of the Journal of Human Resources.
 In 2017, he was elected to the National Academy of Education.

-In January of 2022, Figlio was named the Provost and Chief Academic Officer of University of Rochester in Rochester, New York.
-He departed from Northwestern University and starting his tenure at University of Rochester in June of 2022.
+In January 2022, Figlio was named the Provost and Chief Academic Officer of University of Rochester in Rochester, New York.
+He started his tenure at University of Rochester in June 2022.
+On June 9, 2024, he announced his resignation as Provost of the University of Rochester, effective August 2024.